mapero/esphome-hcpbridge/README.md

 ### Additional Components

-Information like the current position or the state of the option relay (Menu 30) cann be add using Templates.
+Information like the current position or the state of the option relay (Menu 30) can be added using Templates.
 Check out the [example_hcpbridge.yaml](./example_hcpbridge.yaml) for some implementations.